 🐾It’s an all stages kibble good for puppy to senior, so there’s no need to switch as puppy grows.

 🐾Contains high levels of glucosamine and chondroitin, both important for healthy joints.

 * note: S&C is a wonderful kibble, though it can be challenging to find.
 To maintain the quality of their product, the company limits where their product is sold.
 It is not sold at Petco/Petsmart/Chewy so I would recommend starting looking for it now.
 For us, I can find it locally at Pet Supplies Plus or at K9 Kaos (a dog daycare / grooming facility).
-Online, I've had success finding it at: Only Natural Pet and Loyal Companion.
+Online, I've had success finding it at: Only Natural Pet.